 \subsection{Proof of Proposition~\ref{prop:SingularDerivative}}

-We recall that the pathwise derivatives with respect to a singular direction is the limit of smooth directions, see Equation~\eqref{eq:SpatialDerivatives}.
-Hence, we introduce the smooth approximation~$K^{\delta,t}:=K(\cdot+\delta,t)$ which belongs to~$\Ww_t$, such that Proposition~\ref{prop:SpatialDerivatives} holds with $\eta=K^{\delta,t}$, and then we pass to the limit~$\delta\to0$.
+We recall that the pathwise derivative with respect to a singular direction is the limit of smooth directions, as in~\eqref{eq:SpatialDerivatives}.
+Hence, we introduce the smooth approximation~$K^{\delta,t}:=K(\cdot\vee(t+\delta),t)$ which belongs to~$\Ww_t$, such that Proposition~\ref{prop:SpatialDerivatives} holds with $\eta=K^{\delta,t}$ and then pass to the limit~$\delta\downarrow0$.
 We show that the conclusions of Proposition~\ref{prop:SpatialDerivatives} still hold for the second pathwise derivative, and in the case~$\zeta=0$, as the first derivative and the other cases follow in a straightforward way using the same techniques. \\